Balanced allocation: Memory performance tradeoffs: Proof of Theorem Proof of Theorem 1.2

-Let us estimate the load of the heaviest bin.
-By the definition, each bin that is not in $L$ contains at most $T$ balls.
-Now we bound the number of balls in bins that are in $L$.
-We say that a ball is an ``extra ball" if we put it into a bin that is in $L$ (at the moment when we put the ball).
+Let us estimate the maximum load.
+We say that a ball is an ``extra ball'' if we put it into a bin that is in $L$ (at the moment when we put the ball).
+Then the total number of balls in a bin is at most $T$ plus the number of extra balls in the bin.
 Let us now count only extra balls.
-Note that every time we get a ball, we either ``discard it'' --- put it into a bin that is not in $L$, and thus do not count it --- or put into one of the two bins that contains fewer ``extra balls'', i.e. we use the scheme of Azar, Broder, Karlin, and Upfal.
-Then their analysis shows that each bin contains at most $\log \log n$ extra balls w.h.p.
-Therefore, each bin contains at most $\frac{2\delta\log n}{\log\log n} + \log\log n$ balls w.h.p.
-We established the following theorem.

-\begin{theorem} There exists an algorithm that gets $M = n^\delta$ bits of advice before each step and uses no other memory, and ensures that the heaviest bin contains at most $O(\frac{\delta\log n}{\log\log n})$ balls w.h.p. \end{theorem}
+Note that every time we get a ball, we either: \begin{itemize} \item``discard it,'' put it into a bin that is not in $L$, and thus do not count it as an extra ball, or \item put it into one of the two bins that contains fewer ``extra balls.'' \end{itemize} That is, we use a modified scheme of Azar, Broder, Karlin and Upfal, where we sometimes put a ball into one of the two bins that contains fewer ``extra balls,''\vadjust{\goodbreak} and sometimes discard it.
+We claim that each bin contains at most $\log \log n$ extra balls as in the standard ``power of two choices'' scheme of Azar, Broder, Karlin and Upfal. \begin{claim} Consider the balls and bins process.
+Suppose at step $i$ we are given the choice of two bins $a_i^1$ and $a_i^2$.
+Let $k_{ij}$ be the number of balls in bin $j$ after $i$ steps when we use the standard ``power of two choices'' scheme.
+Let $\tilde k_{ij}$ be the number of extra balls in bin $j$ after $i$ steps when we use our modified ``power of two choices'' scheme.
+Assume that in both cases we use the ``always-go-left'' tie breaking rule.
+Then $\tilde k_{ij} \leq k_{ij}$, for every $1\leq i,j \leq n$ $($the statement holds for \textit{every} sequence $\{a_i^1,a_i^2\}_{i=1,\ldots, n})$. \end{claim} \begin{pf} We prove that $\tilde k_{ij} \leq k_{ij}$ by induction on $i$.
+Initially, all bins contain no balls, $\tilde k_{0j} = k_{0j} = 0$, so the statement holds.
+Assume that the statement holds for $i < i_0$, we verify that $\tilde k_{ij} \leq k_{ij}$ for $i=i_0$.
+Fix $j$.
+Consider several cases. \begin{itemize} \item First, suppose that we put the ball into the bin $j$ at step $i$ in both schemes.
+Then $\tilde k_{ij} = \tilde k_{i-1,j} + 1 \leq k_{i-1,j} + 1 = k_{ij}$. \item Now suppose that we put the ball into the bin $j$ at step $i$ in the modified scheme, however, we put the ball into some bin $j'\neq j$ in the standard scheme.
+Note that if $j < j'$ then $\tilde k_{i-1,j} \leq\tilde k_{i-1,j'}$ and $k_{i-1,j'} < k_{i-1,j}$ thus